Polish language: Borrowed words

 In 1518, the Polish king Sigismund I the Old married Bona Sforza, the niece of the Holy Roman emperor Maximilian, who introduced Italian cuisine to Poland, especially vegetables.
 Hence, words from Italian include pomidor from "pomodoro" (tomato), kalafior from "cavolfiore" (cauliflower), and pomarańcza, a portmanteau from Italian "pomo" (pome) plus "arancio" (orange).
 A later word of Italian origin is autostrada (from Italian "autostrada", highway).

 In the 18th century, with the rising prominence of France in Europe, French supplanted Latin as an important source of words.
 Some French borrowings also date from the Napoleonic era, when the Poles were enthusiastic supporters of Napoleon.
-Examples include ekran (from French "écran", screen), abażur ("abat-jour", lamp shade), rekin ("requin", shark), meble ("meuble", furniture), bagaż ("bagage", luggage), walizka ("valise", suitcase), fotel ("fauteuil", armchair), plaża ("plage", beach) and koszmar ("cauchemar", nightmare).
-Some place names have also been adapted from French, such as the Warsaw borough of Żoliborz ("joli bord" = beautiful riverside), as well as the town of Żyrardów (from the name Girard, with the Polish suffix -ów attached to refer to the founder of the town).
+Examples include ekran (from French "écran", screen), abażur ("abat-jour", lamp shade), biuro ("bureau", office), biżuteria ("bijou", jewelry), rekin ("requin", shark), meble ("meuble", furniture), bagaż ("bagage", luggage), walizka ("valise", suitcase), fotel ("fauteuil", armchair), plaża ("plage", beach) and koszmar ("cauchemar", nightmare).
+Some place names have also been adapted from French, such as the Warsaw boroughs of Żoliborz ("joli bord" = beautiful riverside), Marymont ("Marie mont" = Mary's hill) as well as the town of Żyrardów (from the name Girard, with the Polish suffix -ów attached to refer to the founder of the town).

 Many words were borrowed from the German language from the sizable German population in Polish cities during medieval times.
 German words found in the Polish language are often connected with trade, the building industry, civic rights and city life.
 Some words were assimilated verbatim, for example handel (trade) and dach (roof); others are pronounced similarly, but differ in writing Schnur—sznur (cord).
 As a result of being neighbors with Germany, Polish has many German expressions which have become literally translated (calques).
 The regional dialects of Upper Silesia and Masuria (Modern Polish East Prussia) have noticeably more German loanwords than other varieties.

 The contacts with Ottoman Turkey in the 17th century brought many new words, some of them still in use, such as: jar ("yar" deep valley), szaszłyk ("şişlik" shish kebab), filiżanka ("fincan" cup), arbuz ("karpuz" watermelon), dywan ("divan" carpet), etc.